 Every single Christmas I have great intentions to make sausage rolls.
 Almost every single year, on boxing day, I end up shoving the sausage meat and pastry into the freezer as I’ve found that I didn’t have time and realistically didn’t need any more food.
 So come January, I always have sausage meat and pastry to use up.
 This recipe is a great way of jazzing up the meat and essentially making a showstopper sausage centrepiece!
 The bowl of whole nuts that everyone has lost interest in cracking can also be used up along with one of the many jars of chutney that languish from the cheeseboard or received as a well meaning gift.
 The clementine or satsuma clinging to life in the bottom of the fruit bowl can also be utilised.
 I’d suggest serving with roast or mash potatoes and some simple boiled veg with a light gravy of thickened stock.

 I have used shelled pistachios in the recipe but almost any nuts could be substituted, including a mix.
-I would however perhaps avoid anything too heavily honey roasted or sweet and the larger wetter nuts like brazils, walnuts, peanuts, cashews etc would be ideal.
+I would however perhaps avoid anything too heavily honey roasted or sweet and the larger wetter nuts like brazils.
+Walnuts, peanuts, cashews etc would be ideal.
 Salt can be rinsed off and the nuts dried if need be.

 Puff pastry is not actually that difficult to make, it is however a bit time consuming, not from time spent making it, but time spent waiting for it to chill between the rolling and folding of layers.
-Give it a go if you have a chance and if not, there is absolutely no shame in using the shop bought stuff as I did.
+Give my recipe a go if you have a chance and if not, there is absolutely no shame in using the shop bought stuff as I did.
 I went for a block of pre-made pastry rather than ready rolled as you ideally need a squarer/circle shape than the rectangle the pre-rolled comes in.
 It does only take seconds to roll out.

 1 Large Onion, halved and thinly sliced into half moons